tinySSB/esp32-firmware/README.md

 ## Required tools for compiling and flashing devices

-We use the Arduino CLI to compile and Flash devices, along with the esptool.py command-line tool from espressif.
+We use the Arduino CLI to compile and Flash devices, along with the esptool command-line tool from espressif.
+The makefile will install esptool if you don't have it already installed.

 ### Installing Arduino CLI